-Windows 98 and Windows 95 users
+Windows 98 users

-For Windows 98 and Windows 95, UVM protection supports the use of the operating system logon window.
+For Windows 98, UVM protection supports the use of the operating system logon window.
 UVM protection forces a Client Security screen saver session to be immediately launched upon logon.

-To unlock a computer that uses Windows 98 or Windows 95 and UVM protection:
+To unlock a computer that uses Windows 98 and UVM protection:

-- 1. When the operating system logon window opens, type your user name and password information, and click OK. - Depending on what authentication requirements have been set in the security policy for the computer, you might have to type your UVM passphrase (associated with the user name in the operating system logon) and scan your fingerprints to unlock your computer.
+- 1. When the operating system logon window opens, type your user name and password information, and click OK. - 2.
+Depending on what authentication requirements have been set in the security policy for the computer, you might have to type your UVM passphrase (associated with the user name in the operating system logon) and scan your fingerprints to unlock your computer.
 Contact your security administrator for more information.